HiddenField/dynamic-vagrant/docker.md

 Now, if you haven't done so already, initialize and update the submodules of this repo with

-    git submodule update --init --recursive
+    ./update-submodules.sh

+(or `./update-submodules.sh --remote` to pull latest version of [`dynamic-private`](https://github.com/duality-solutions/dynamic-private) repository)

 The docker image can be built by running the bash script:

     ./docker-build.sh

-This will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the latest version, then build a new docker image tagged as `dynamicd-testing:latest`.
+At the moment, this will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the latest remote version, then build a new docker image tagged as `dynamicd-testing:latest`.
 The build process can take a significant amount of time.

 ### Saving a built image to file